omni-us/jsonargparse/README.rst

 Basic usage
 ===========

 There are multiple ways of using jsonargparse.
+One is to construct low level parsers (see :ref:`parsers`) being almost a drop in replacement of argparse.
-The simplest one is by using the :func:`.CLI` function, which has the benefit of minimizing boilerplate code.
-A simple example is:
+However, argparse is too verbose and leads to unnecessary duplication.
+The simplest and recommended way of using jsonargparse is by using the :func:`.CLI` function, which has the benefit of minimizing boilerplate code.
+A simple example
+is:

 .. testcode::